yuriharrison/dafiti-challenge/README.md

 ### About the Server Side

-In the server side was created two models, a main model `Product` a generic product model to fit multiple kinds of products and a second proxy model ([about proxy models](https://docs.djangoproject.com/en/2.2/topics/db/models/#proxy-models)) was created `Shoes` proxy models uses the same table as the father (`Product`) which fits a good architecture to this project.
+In the server side was created two models, a main model `Product` a generic product model to fit multiple kinds of products and a second proxy model ([about proxy models](https://docs.djangoproject.com/en/2.2/topics/db/models/#proxy-models)) was created, `Shoes` proxy models uses the same table as the father (`Product`) which fits a good architecture to this project.
+Also was implemented a custom Manager and a custom QuerySet.

 The Django Administration site was configured accordingly.
 Meaning you can manage `Shoes` having only the necessary fields or `Products` having the full spectrum.
 You could use this pattern to create other kinds of products and be able to set user permissions as necessary.